"10 Mhz GPS Frequency Standard"

 You need a GPS engine that has 1PPS signal output and can be placed in Position Hold to obtain its most accurate stability.
 A GPS receiver without position hold will work but at reduced accuracy.
 NMEA output is nice ( and easy to find software to control the GPS) but this does not guarantee 1PPS output.
 Read the specs before you buy.
 You must have 1PPS output and all 1PPS outputs are not of the same accuracy due to jitter in the 1PPS.
 The smaller the jitter of the 1PPS, the better accuracy.
 A few extra bucks here can improve the accuracy of your frequency standard.
 There are some real poor GPS engines out that advertise 1PPS.
 Again - Check it out and compare specs before you buy.

-I used the Motorola Oncore UT+ (out of production) but does show up as new surplus from time to time on eBay.
+I used the Motorola Oncore UT+ (now out of production) but does show up as new surplus from time to time on eBay.

 The Motorola Oncore UT+ uses binary input and outputs and DOES NOT have the NMEA outputs you normally see with most off the shelf GPS receivers.
 This unit is built for extreme accuracy on the 1PPS signal.
 This receiver, set in Position Hold, provides a 1PPS that is extremely accurate.
 The jitter of the 1PPS for UT+ is below <50 nsec.
 So unless you are a computer programmer you better get some software like TAC32 (described below) to control this receiver.